Candidates

 Personal Statement / Profile

-A Personal Statement although very powerful can cause complications if you are applying to multiple positions and forget to change this on a job by job basis.
+HRS Tip A Personal Statement - although very powerful - can cause complications if you are applying to multiple positions and forget to change this on a job-by-job basis.
 Make sure you check this is relevant to the exact position and its requirements before applying.

 Education / History

-Based upon your experience to date the following two sections can be ordered before or after one another, i.e. If you are a graduate your unique selling point (USP) is your academic achievements, but if you are an industry expert your USP may be your experience before your academics.
-If in doubt this can be discussed with any HRS consultant.
+Based upon your experience to date, your education history and qualifications can be ordered before or after one another, i.e. If you are a graduate your unique selling point (USP) may be your academic achievements, but if you are an industry expert, your USP may be your experience.
+If in doubt, this can be discussed with any HRS consultant.

 Educational / Professional Qualifications